-The fair value of due from related parties and note receivable, related party approximates its carrying amount due to its short-term maturity.
-The carrying value of due to related party and accounts payable and accrued expenses approximate their fair value due to the short-term nature of these liabilities.
+The carrying value of accounts payable and accrued expenses approximate their fair value due to the short-term nature of these liabilities.

 Fair value determination of privately-held securities:

 Prior to February 8, 2008, the fair values of the common stock as well as the common stock underlying options and warrants granted as part of asset purchase prices or as compensation were estimated by management with input from an unrelated valuation specialist.
 Determining the fair value of stock requires making complex and subjective judgments.
 The Company used the market approach to estimate the value of the enterprise at each date on which securities were issued or granted.
 The enterprise value was then allocated to preferred and common shares taking into account the enterprise value available to all stockholders and allocating that value among the various classes of stock based on the rights, privileges and preferences of the respective classes.
 There is inherent uncertainty in these estimates.